 At U of T Scarborough, the programs of the Department of Historical and Cultural Studies are organized into distinct disciplinary and interdisciplinary areas of study.
-Students may concentrate in African Studies, Classical Studies, Global Asia Studies, History, and Women's and Gender Studies.
+Students may concentrate in Classical Studies, Global Asia Studies, History, and Women's and Gender Studies.

 We view the study of social and cultural phenomena as a key element of humanities education in general, and as a vital part of UTSC’s commitment to liberal arts education that promotes issues of social equity and justice in particular.